stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat.md

 ### Set up the software

+> Steps 1-3 are have already been prepared for the IoT Workshop for timing reasons.

 1. Insert the SD card into your PC or laptop using an adapter if necessary

 1. Using the [Raspberry Pi imager](https://www.raspberrypi.org/downloads/), image the SD card with the default Raspberry Pi OS image.
 You can find instructions on how to do this in the [Raspberry Pi installing images documentation](https://www.raspberrypi.org/documentation/installation/installing-images/).